nearform/the-micro-frontends-workshop/slides.md

 In `src` folder of the provided basic React application:

--- Create a `Nav` component that takes the `links` object as props and displays links as an unordered list in the `src/components/Nav.jsx` file.
+-- find a `Nav` component that takes the `links` object as props and displays them as an unordered list in the `src/components/Nav.jsx` file;

--- render that element inside `App.js`;
+-- import, dispaly and pass some props that component inside the `App.js` file and under the title;

 -- render the entire application via the `createRoot()` method inside the `bootstrap.js ` file and import that file in the `index.js` file using the `import` statement.